|Measurement and Interpretation of Seismic Velocities and Attenuation in Hydrate-Bearing Sediments

 United States Geological Survey (USGS), Denver, CO 80225

-Differences in gas hydrate generation methods influence hydrate habit and distribution in both natural and synthetic hydrate-bearing sediments and should impact the physical properties of the hydrate.
+Differences in gas hydrate generation methods influence hydrate habit and distribution in both natural and synthetic hydrate-bearing sediments and should affect the physical properties of the hydrate.
 However, mechanical interactions between hydrates and sediments and the controls exerted by the hydrate formation method are poorly understood.
 It is critical to understand and model these effects on seismic properties, since existence and indirect mapping of hydrate-bearing formations and hydrate saturations rely heavily on indirect seismic mapping techniques.
 The research will help to fill this gap via a series of well-defined experiments designed to calibrate the seismic response of hydrate-bearing sediments.
 The experiments comprise a series of petrophysical tests on laboratory-formed hydrate-bearing sediments, including frequency-dependent measurements of seismic velocities and attenuation.
 Various hydrate-formation methods will be tested, including methane injection into partially water-saturated sand, circulation of methane-saturated water, and the use of tetrahydrofuran (THF) as a hydrate former.
 These formation methods are expected to yield “cementing” and “non-cementing” hydrates and the resulting hydrate-bearing samples will represent end-members for effective medium models of mechanical and electrical properties.
-Micro-focus x-ray computed tomography will provide verification and quantification of hydrate distribution in the pore space and throughout the sample.
+Micro-focus x-ray computed tomography would provide verification and quantification of hydrate distribution in the pore space and throughout the sample.
 Rock physics models that link the hydrate saturation and distribution to the elastic properties of the hydrated sediment will be developed based on laboratory results.
-Finally, available field data, such as sonic well-logs, will be inverted for attenuation as a function of frequency.
+Finally, available field data, such as sonic well logs, will be inverted for attenuation as a function of frequency.
 The obtained attenuation data will be used in conjunction with velocity information and developed rock physics models to investigate targeted gas hydrate-bearing areas, specifically with respect to their potential formation history.

 Accomplishments (most recent listed first)